"With Love, From Frida" by Devi Nina Bingham available on Amazon.com in Fall 2026

 INTRODUCTION

-Whether you consider her a sinner or a saint, one thing we can all agree on is that Frida has been venerated by each new generation.
-Her style, though arguably surreal, was one-of-a-kind.
-Frida objected to being lumped in with the surrealist artists of her day; she saw no justification for labeling her art or her life.
+Whether you consider Frida a sinner or a saint, one thing we can all agree on is that she has been venerated by each new art-loving generation.
+Her style, though arguably surreal, was one-of-a-kind, and she objected to being lumped in with the surrealist artists of her day.
+She saw no justification for labeling her art or her.
 Perhaps this is Frida's most defining quality, that she was a maverick.
-She sported traditional mexican peasant dresses and wore her hair braided, yet she was no wilting lilly.
+She sported traditional Mexican peasant dresses and wore her hair braided, yet she was no wilting lily.
 She dressed conventionally to make a statement: "I am a Mexican woman and proud of it.
-Even so I will rise above it."
-Certaintly, a family photo is the time to go with the flow, to melt into the group.
-But not for Frida.
-In a family portrait she donned a tweed 3-piece suit and pulled her hair back, flanked by her sisters and mother who by comparison appear drab.
-Everyone faced to the side while Frida squares off with the camera, stealing the show.
-Nobody had to tell her she was dressed provocatively; her unibrow and light mustache, now clelebrated as a symbol of women's emancipation, was too masculine, as was her square jaw and handsome scowl.
-Women were not supposed to be overly serious creatures.
-They were flip, saucy, goofy and loud, but not butch.
+"Even so, I will rise above it."
+Certainly, a family photo is the time to go with the flow, to melt into the group, but not so for Frida.
+In a family portrait, she donned a tweed 3-piece suit and pulled her hair back, flanked by her sisters and mother, who by comparison appeared drab.
+Everyone faced to the side while Frida squared off with the camera, stealing the show.
+Nobody had to tell her she was dressed provocatively; her unibrow and light mustache, now celebrated as a symbol of women's emancipation, were too masculine, as were her square jaw and handsome scowl.
+Women were not supposed to be rogues, nor overly serious creatures.
+They were flip, saucy, goofy, and loud but not butch.
 Even Frida's sexuality was left of center.
-She had brief dalliances with women, including artist Georgia O'Keefe.
-One wonders if she acted the part of the butch in these relationshoips but we will never know as, like a lady, she did not kiss and tell.
+She had brief dalliances with women, including artist Georgia O'Keeffe.
+One wonders if she acted the part of the butch in these relationships, but we will never know, as, like a lady, she did not kiss and tell.

-My interest in Frida was kindled when I enrolled in a University to earn a degree in Creative Writing.
-We were exploring themes such as: what is the process of creativity, and who were the most influential artists?
-I noted that every one of my classmates commented something to the effect of, "I love Frida!" spoken as if she were a beloved friend.
-Nobody spoke of other renouned artists with the same familairity.
-Because I also have a degree in Applied Psychology, this piqued my curiosity.
+My interest in Frida was kindled during my master's program, earning a degree in creative writing.
+We were exploring themes such as "What is the process of creativity?" and "Who were the most influential artists?"
+I was intrigued when all of my classmates exclaimed something to the effect of, "I love Frida!" and spoke as if she were a beloved friend.
+Nobody spoke of other renowned artists with the same familiarity.
+Because I also have a degree in applied psychology, this piqued my curiosity.
 Why this fondness for her, and not for other artists?
-The more I uncovered about her, the more I wanted to learn.
-Here was a Mexican woman from a middle-class family who clearly had not abandoned her mother's Indian roots, but who also honored her father's European heritage.
+The more I uncovered about her, the more I fell under her spell.
+Here was a Mexican woman from a middle-class family who clearly had not abandoned her mother's indigenous roots but who also honored her father's European heritage.
+Her genetics were a mixture of old and new, traditional and progressive.
 As I learned of Frida's many misfortunes, her paintings seemed more like confessionals.
-Her art was more than interesting to a Psychology major; they were fascinating.
-But her backstory was what made them come alive.
+Her art was more than interesting; it was fascinating, and her backstory was what made it come alive.
 I began to have one steady thought: What would Frida say to us today, so many years after her death?
-As I held this question I began to notice images of Frida everywhere.
-Granted, I was in Mexico where my writing studio is, and images of Frida abound in Mexico.
-There is also a phenominon called "Confirmation Bais."
+As I held this question, I noticed images of Frida everywhere.
+Granted, I was in Mexico, where images of Frida abound.
+There is also a phenomenon called "confirmation bias."
 Let us say you are thinking of buying a certain car.
 Suddenly you start seeing them everywhere on the road.
 It is because our brains search our environment for validation of our desires.
-Have you ever been hungry and began noticing food advertisements?
-This is Confirmation Bias.
+Have you ever been hungry and suddenly begun noticing food advertisements?
+This is confirmation bias.
 I reasoned that I must have been subconsciously conjuring Frida.
-In one instance I had gotten lost and was trying to find my way out of a housing division.
-I had been thinking about the possibility of writing a book about Frida when the dusty lane I was traveling led directly to a huge mural of Frida that I had never seen, just one minute from my home.
-Another time, a handful of small butterflies went whipping past as I sat on the beach with a book about Frida in my hand.
+In one instance I got lost while driving as I was mulling over the possibility of writing Frida's book.
+The dusty lane I was traveling led me directly to a huge mural of Frida that I had never seen just minutes from my home.
+Another time, a handful of tiny colorful butterflies that looked like confetti went whipping past as I sat on the beach with a book about Frida in my hand.
 One landed on my knee.
-I thought it curious, because though Mexico is filled with all sorts of butterflies, one had never been so friendly and it stayed behind to keep me company for quite awhile.
-Arriving home, I checked a social media account and a video popped up and began playing.
+I thought it curious, because though Mexico is filled with all sorts of butterflies, one had never been so friendly, and it stayed to keep me company.
+Arriving home, I checked my social media account, and a video popped up and began playing.
 It was an AI version of Frida with butterflies landing all over her.
-Was this mere coincidence, Confirmation Bias, or a nudge from Frida herself?
+Was this mere coincidence, confirmation bias, or a nudge from Frida herself?
 While murals and butterflies may not sound like much, at the time they seemed to be pointing the way.

 Her depth of self-disclosure impressed me, for she had insight into her own shortcomings and failings and called them out as such.
 Frida struggled with common emotions such as loneliness, feeling left out, and not being good enough, and she openly shares these heartaches.
 She "keeps it real" throughout, causing you to feel that you know her, that she is a kindred soul, and as such, one can relate to her very human struggles.
-She also shares about her ex-husband, painter Diego Rivera, in a way that is honest without being critical; which is also admirable.
+She also shares about her ex-husband, painter Diego Rivera, in a way that is honest without being critical or cynical, which is also admirable.
 In one letter she chalks up her failed marriages by admitting, "I was too much for him!"

 I proudly present these poems and letters from your dearest friend, Frida.
-At the end of each she sends you her love, as do I.
+At the end of each, she sends you her love, as do I.

 Devi Nina Bingham